mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_Analysis_test_group_4_FDAG.rst

 - The plot will show a large peak at 0 and then lots of noise
 - Set the "Apodization Function" to `Gaussian` and press calculate
 - There will be a clear peak near to 100 Gauss
-- The "padding" adds zeros to the end of the time domain data set, to improve the sampling of hte FFT
+- The "padding" adds zeros to the end of the time domain data set, to improve the sampling of the FFT
 - Set the xrange for the plot to be from `50` to `150`
 - Set the "padding" to zero and press calculate
 - The plots should be a nice peak, but it will have lots of straight lines